 The markets in which MDA operates are characterized by changing technology and evolving industry standards.
 We have derived, and we expect to continue to derive, a substantial portion of our revenues from providing innovative engineering services and technical solutions that are based upon today's leading technologies and that are capable of adapting to future technologies.
-For example, the Canadarm3, Telesat Lightspeed, CHORUS and CSC programs all involve the development of leading edge, next generation technologies in their respective areas.
+For example, the Canadarm3, Globalstar constellation, CHORUS and CSC programs all involve the development of leading edge, next generation technologies in their respective areas.
 The Company needs to invest in technology to meet its customers' changing needs.
 Technological development and research is expensive and requires long lead time.
 The Company may not be successful in identifying, developing and marketing products or systems that respond in time to rapid technological change, evolving technical standards and systems developed by others, and changing customer preferences.
 MDA's competitors may develop technology that better meets the needs of MDA's customers.
 If MDA does not continue to develop, manufacture and market innovative technologies or applications that meet customers' requirements in a timely and cost-effective way, sales may suffer and the Company's business may not continue to grow in line with historical rates or at all.
 If MDA is unable to achieve sustained growth, it may be unable to execute its business strategy, expand its business or fund other liquidity needs and its business prospects, financial condition and results of operations could be materially and adversely affected.

 The Company may experience design, manufacturing, marketing and other difficulties that could delay or prevent the development, introduction or acceptance of new products, systems and enhancements.
 There can be no assurance that the Company will be able to anticipate and achieve the technological advances necessary to remain competitive and profitable, that new products or systems will be developed and manufactured on schedule or on a cost-effective basis or that the Company's existing products or systems will not become technologically obsolete.
 The Company's failure to accurately predict the needs of current and prospective customers, and to develop products, systems or enhancements that address those needs and gain market acceptance, may result in the loss of current customers or the inability to secure new customers.
+To the extent that the Company adopts new technologies and introduces new solutions, it may face additional risks, such as increased R&D expenses, new data security risks, and lack of personnel with relevant experience.